Jigsy1/Jigsy1/README.md

 2. I play on <a href="https://mahjongsoul.game.yo-star.com/" target="_blank" title="Mahjong Soul">Mahjong Soul</a> a lot.
    - I've recently started learning <a href="https://lishogi.org/" target="_blank" title="Lishogi">Shogi</a> too.
 3. Sometimes I like to lie on the ground and pretend I'm a carrot.
-4. I no longer use Windows.
-I use Linux Mint.
+4. I was trying to shift away from Windows prior to 2024 and now no longer use Windows entirely.
+I'm now using <a href="https://www.linuxmint.com/download.php" target="_blank">Linux Mint</a>.

 ###### Footnotes: